MetaMask/metamask-sdk/packages/sdk-socket-server/README.md

 3. **Configure Your DApp**:
    - Set the `communicationServerUrl` in your DApp's SDK options to your local IP or `localhost` with port 4000.
 For example: `communicationServerUrl: "http://{yourLocalIP | localhost}:4000"`

-## Debugging with Docker and Ngrok
+## Debugging with Docker Compose

-For a more isolated environment, you can debug the SDK socket server using Docker and Ngrok.

-### Docker Setup

-1. **Build the Docker Image**:

-   - Build the image for socket.io: `docker build -t socket-test .`

-2. **Run the Docker Container**:
-   - Start the container: `docker run -dp 4000:4000 socket-test`
+You can use Docker Compose to run the SDK socket server in either a development or production environment.

+### Running in Development Mode

+1. **Start in Development Mode**:
+   - Use the command: `yarn start:docker:dev`
+   - This command sets up the environment for development and starts the server along with any other necessary services, like Redis.

+### Running in Production Mode

+1. **Start in Production Mode**:
+   - Use the command: `yarn start:docker`
+   - This command sets up the environment for production.
+It's optimized for performance and stability.

 ### Ngrok Configuration

-Follow the same Ngrok setup as mentioned in the Local Setup section above to expose your Docker-based server.
+Follow the same Ngrok setup as mentioned in the Local Setup section above to expose your Docker Compose-based server.

 ## Additional Notes

+- **Environment-Specific Configuration**: The development mode includes additional debugging tools and settings, while the production mode is streamlined for performance.
+- **Redis Setup**: Ensure that Redis is properly configured and running when using Docker Compose.
-- **Logs and Monitoring**: Monitor the logs for any error messages or warnings during startup or operation.
-This can provide valuable insights into the behavior of the server.
+- **Logs and Monitoring**: Monitor the logs for any error messages or warnings during startup or operation of the server.
-- **Security Considerations**: When exposing your local server using Ngrok, be aware that it is accessible publicly.
+- **Security Considerations**: When using Ngrok, be aware that your server is publicly accessible.
 Ensure that you do not expose sensitive data or endpoints.
-- **Troubleshooting**: If you encounter issues, verify your environment settings, check for common networking issues, and ensure that all required services are running.
+- **Troubleshooting**: If you encounter issues, verify your Docker Compose and Ngrok configurations.
+Check for network connectivity issues and ensure that all containers are running as expected.